GMOD/Apollo/README.md

 For general information on WebApollo, go to:
 [http://genomearchitect.org/](http://genomearchitect.org/)

-For the full WebApollo installation and configuration instructions for 1.x, please see:
+Complete WebApollo installation and configuration instructions for 1.x, are available at:
 [http://webapollo.readthedocs.org](http://webapollo.readthedocs.org)

 The WebApollo client is implemented as a plugin for JBrowse, for more information on JBrowse, please visit: